sailshq/whelk/README.md

 ## Using serial command-line arguments

-In addition to specifying inputs as `--` command-line opts, you can configure your script to accept _serial command-line arguments_.
+In addition to specifying inputs as `--` command-line opts, you can configure your script to accept _serial command-line arguments_, also known as "positionals".

 Just specify `args` as an array of input names, in the expected order: